learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 optimal combination of parameter values, since it only exhaustively searches through the parameter values we provide, not every possible combination of every possible value for each parameter.
 This means that the model is only as good as the possible combinations of the parameters we include in our parameter grid.
-"""
+""")
 ```

-    "\nThe parameter tuning using GridSearchCV improved our model's performance \nby over 20%, from ~44% to ~66%.
-The model also shows no signs of \noverfitting, as evidenced by the close training and testing scores. \nGrid Search does not gaurantee that we will always find the globally \noptimal combination of parameter values, since it only exhaustively \nsearches through the parameter values we provide, \nnot every possible combination of every possible value for each parameter. \nThis means that the model is only as good as the possible combinations of \nthe parameters we include in our parameter grid.\n"
+    The parameter tuning using GridSearchCV improved our model's performance
+    by over 20%, from ~44% to ~66%.
+The model also shows no signs of
+    overfitting, as evidenced by the close training and testing scores.
+    Grid Search does not gaurantee that we will always find the globally
+    optimal combination of parameter values, since it only exhaustively
+    searches through the parameter values we provide,
+    not every possible combination of every possible value for each parameter.
+    This means that the model is only as good as the possible combinations of
+    the parameters we include in our parameter grid.

 ### Tuning More Advanced Models: Random Forests